Snake Valley

 Snake Valley has a fascinating gold rush history: following a gold discovery in 1857, the town once boasted five hotels, multiple churches, and a mechanics' institute.
 Today it retains a quiet, rural character with a small residential community and is known for its wide-open agricultural landscapes and strong sense of place.
 The town is well-placed for those who enjoy the space and lifestyle of rural Victoria while remaining within easy commuting distance of Ballarat's full range of services, schools, and healthcare.

-Snake Valley falls under postcode 3351 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Snake Valley falls under postcode 3351 and is governed by the Pyrenees Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Ripon (Western Victoria) electorate.

 📍 Location